CumulusNetworks/docs/content/cumulus-linux-53/Monitoring-and-Troubleshooting/Network-Troubleshooting/Mellanox-WJH.md

 ## Configure WJH

 WJH can monitor layer 1, layer 2, layer 3, tunnel, acl and buffer packet drops.
-You can choose which packet drops you want to monitor by creating channels.
+You can choose which packet drops you want to monitor by creating channels and setting the packet drop categories you want to monitor.

 {{< tabs "TabID24 ">}}
 {{< tab "NVUE Commands ">}}